Guide to Snæfellsjökull National Park

 Can I Learn About Snæfellsjökull Anywhere in Reykjavík?

 Perlan in Reykjavík has excellent exhibitions highlighting the unique geology of Iceland.
-Here, you can learn about glaciers, ice caves, volcanoes, and geothermal energy, among other amazing geological wonders.
+Here, you can learn about Iceland's glaciers, ice caves, volcanoes, and geothermal energy, among other amazing geological wonders.

 Located on Öskjuhlíð, Perlan is an ideal place to learn about Iceland’s natural wonders and also enjoy the observation deck, which offers panoramic views of Reykjavík.
 There’s also a restaurant, café, ice cream stand and gift shop.